Zuwairanajma/Javascript-Capstone_AlbertandJuw/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Kanban Board Project App <a name="about-project"></a>
+# 📖 MEALS DB API APP <a name="about-project"></a>

->Kanban Board project is an API group project using M&N Resturant website API.
+>MEALS DB API APP project is an API group project using M&N Resturant website API.
 We have created using HTML, CSS, Javascript, linters, and webpack.

 ## 🛠 Built With <a name="built-with"></a>